-Now that the hottest part of summer is here, you might be thinking about cooling off with some of your favorite warm-weather treats.
-In addition to barbecues and swimming, summer is a time when many people love to indulge in some sugary confections.
-Unfortunately these treats might be doing you and your children more harm than good, especially if you are not being careful about keeping up with proper oral care.
+Now that hot weather is here, the time is right for barbecues, swimming, and cooling off with some warm weather treats.
+Popsicles, smoothies, and other sugary confections are fun parts of long summer days.
+Unfortunately, these treats can quickly do the teeth more harm than good, especially if you aren’t being careful about keeping up with proper oral care.
 Here are a few summer treats to skip, and some better options to consider.

 Popsicles and Shaved Ice

-Before you reach for that flavored popsicle or head to the local shaved ice shack, it’s important to understand how these treats could be harming your teeth.
-Both are often loaded with sugars (the latter is made with frozen water, but covered in a sugary syrup for flavor), which eat away at the outer layer of tooth enamel, encourage bacteria growth, and lead to cavities.
-In addition, since they are both very cold and potentially hard, biting or chewing on these treats could lead to chipped teeth or severe pain from cold sensitivity.
+Before you grab that flavored popsicle or head to the local shaved ice shack, it’s important to understand how these chilly snacks could be harmful to the teeth.
+Both are often loaded with sugars, whether through-and-through or covered in sugary syrup.
+This sugar eats away at the outer layer of tooth enamel, encourages bacteria growth, and can easily lead to cavities.
+In addition, biting or chewing on icy things could lead to chipped teeth to severe pain from cold sensitivity.

-Instead, reach for a bowl of fresh fruit out of the refrigerator, which can help satisfy your craving for something sweet with a little natural sugar, and the cold will help satisfy your craving for something cool on a hot summer day.
+There are plenty of cold sweet treats that wreak less havoc on the teeth.
+Reach for a bowl of fresh fruit straight out of the refrigerator, which can help satisfy your craving for something sweet with a little natural sugar, and the cold will help satisfy your craving for something cool on a hot summer day.

-What’s more fun that heading to the ice cream shop on a warm summer day?
-Like popsicles and shaved ice, ice cream is also loaded with sugar and can cause sensitivity and pain from the sugar as well as the cold temperatures.
+What’s more fun than going to the ice cream shop on a warm summer day?
+Like popsicles and shaved ice, ice cream is also loaded with sugar and can cause sensitivity and pain from both the sugar and cold temperatures.
 People in the U.S. already consume two to three times the amount of sugar recommended by the American Heart Association (AHA)—kids consume on average 32 teaspoons (tsp) per day, adults consume 22 tsp, and the AHA recommends no more than 9.5 tsp, so adding a daily ice cream treat might be increasing sugar intake to potentially harmful levels.

 Instead, try buying sugar-free or low-sugar ice cream, and skip the toppings like caramel or syrup.
-If you do indulge a little in ice cream, try to eat it immediately following a regular meal (the extra saliva in your mouth can help rinse the sugar from your teeth) or brush your teeth within about 10 minutes of finishing to remove any lingering sugar.
+If you do indulge a little in ice cream, try to eat it immediately following a regular meal, since the extra saliva in your mouth can help rinse the sugar from your teeth.
+Another smart choice is to brush your teeth within about 10 minutes to remove any lingering sugar.

 Sodas and Sports Drinks

-In the warm weather months many kids and adults participate in sports teams and outdoor activities, and you or your kids might be reaching for a sports drink after a long workout or intense game to help rehydrate.
-Keep in mind that many of these sports drinks have high sugar content, and when you drink them straight from the bottle that liquid comes in direct contact with your teeth.
+In the warm weather months, many kids and adults participate in sports teams and outdoor activities.
+Sports drinks can seem like the obvious choice after a long workout or intense game to help rehydrate, but keep in mind that these drinks can be full of sugar.
+They’re especially rough on the teeth straight from the bottle because the liquid comes in direct contact with the teeth.
 Many sodas also have the added problem of high acid levels that eat away at tooth enamel.

-Instead of sugary sports drinks and sodas, reach for water when you feel thirsty.
+Instead of sugary sports drinks and sodas, reach for water to quench that thirst.
 If you do decide to drink a soda or a sports drink, drink through a straw to limit tooth exposure as much as possible.
 Also try to drink soda only during meal times, rather than sipping on it throughout the day and extending the time your teeth are exposed.

 What to Feed Kids

-Without the structure of being in school, you might find that kids are spending a lot more time snacking throughout the day.
-Try limiting their intake of sugars and instead having some healthy snacks ready, such as:
+Without the structure of a school day, kids might be spending a lot more time snacking throughout the day.
+To keep the sugar intake at a minimum, have some healthy snacks ready:

-For more tips on healthy snacking that is good for your teeth and your overall health, talk to a dentist today.
-If you don’t have a dentist, visit the Dental Clinic at Roseman University for affordable dental care in the Salt Lake valley.
+For more tips about teeth-friendly snacking, talk to a dentist today.
+If you don’t have a dentist, make an appointment with Roseman Dental for affordable and patient-centered dental care.